-Ramela has also been on the other side of the business, as in-house counsel at AwesomenessTV, a media and entertainment company, where she served as the lead production attorney for the Awestruck programming division.
+Ramela has also been on the other side of the business, as in-house counsel at AwesomenessTV, a media and entertainment company, where she served as the Lead Production Attorney for the Awestruck programming division.
 In addition, Ramela managed agreements across multiple platforms, including YouTube, Facebook and Instagram, along with influencer marketing deals with brands, agencies and talent.
 Her work also focused on content acquisition, on-camera talent services and multi-channel network agreements, and company marketing campaigns, including contests and sweepstakes.

-Ramela received her law degree from Loyola Law School in Los Angeles where she focused her studies on entertainment and was a member of the Entertainment and Sports Law Society.
+Ramela received her law degree from Loyola Law School in Los Angeles where she focused her studies on entertainment and was an active member of the Entertainment and Sports Law Society.
 During law school, Ramela interned for Bloom Hergott Diemer Rosenthal LaViolette Feldman Schenkman & Goodman, LLP, Starz Entertainment, and Sheppard Mullin Richter & Hampton LLP.

 Top Entertainment Attorney, Variety's Up Next, 2021

 - Panelist, “The Podcasting Gold Rush: Current Legal Issues Facing the Industry,” Beverly Hills Bar Association, 2023

 - Speaker, “Speed Networking Event” – UCLA Entertainment Law Association, 2023

 - Moderator, “How to Shape an Authentic Practice” – Sheppard Mullin, Women Lawyers Group Retreat, 2023

 - Moderator, “The Inside Scoop: The In-House Counsel Experience with Guidance from Outside Counsel” – The Armenian Bar Association, 2023

 - Panelist – Loyola Law School Entertainment Law Review Alumni Panel, 2022